 ART TERMINOLOGY .

-T hings like transparent and opaque, or hue and saturation, these things mean little out of context, as apposed to for instance the word: ART.
-That is a broader contextual word integrating many many things.
+T hings like transparent and opaque, or hue and saturation, these things mean little out of context, not unlike for instance the word: ART.
+That is an even broader contextual word integrating many many things.
 But we're not concerned with that now, only the smaller parts, all of which add up to or amount to or summarize of 'ART'..

 T he first and foremost important thing is the mark making!
 Ask yourself, in how many ways can I do that?
 So many it is countless, all for what?
 That is a seperate hemisphere question: why?
 The right is all free and does, the left calibrates and conditions, and further inquires..
 But we are cohesive wholes and we make marks, then that is ART.